 EnergyNet.com is an online auction that also markets minerals.
-PetroleumListingPlace.com is another site you might look into.
+USMineralExchange.com has been in business since 2012 with a focus on helping mineral owners.
 You can find a swath of mineral buyers by just doing a few Google searches.

 Royalty Owner Software

-One of the most comprehensive royalty/industry resources is Drillinginfo.com.
-Basic subscriptions are $2,000/year and up.
+One of the most comprehensive royalty/industry resources is Enverus.com Basic subscriptions are $2,000/year and up.
 It pulls together information from many public sources into a single interface.
 The service also has mineral management features, and allows you to set up “areas of interest” where you are sent email alerts of any activity in the area.
-NARO TEXAS MEMBERS GET A FREE ONE COUNTY ONE YEAR SUBSCRIPTION TO DRILLINGINFO!!
 An alternative to DrillingInfo is DrillingEdge.com.

 A website that is subscription based and takes CAD data and repackages it in more searchable form is MineralHolders.com.